Sergeant Leslie Charles Hill 1166187

 My own association with the Squadron was short but hectic.

 We were delayed in Allahabad when twice the port engine failed on take-off.
-We discovered the tanks had been filled with 87 octane instead of 100 octane and wouldn’t take +9 boost [takeoff power: supercharger set at +9lbs boost pressure, the maximum permissible].
+We discovered the tanks had been filled with 87 octane instead of 100 octane and wouldn’t take +9 boost [takeoff power: supercharger and engine revs selected for +9lbs boost pressure, the maximum permissible].

-We were again delayed at Magwe (Burma) by air raids in Rangoon and were relieved to catch up with the rest of the Squadron in Sumatra.
+We were again delayed at Magwe (Burma) by air raids in Rangoon and were relieved to catch up with the rest of the Squadron in Sumatra [possibly at Pakenbaroe].

 Nobody quite knew what was going on.
 We were told to destroy our a/c [aircraft] and equipment and get out some way.
 This order was then cancelled and we were allowed to fly to Batavia (Java), where we met up with W/Cdr Bateson (CO).

 Then on to Kalidjati where we bombed and generally mucked about.
 [The Squadron had very few serviceable aircraft by this stage, from 17 February 1942].